 Sweet and golden, coconut macaroons are a classic treat made with just three ingredients.

 Macaroons take their name from the Italian ’maccarone’, meaning paste.
 Not to be confused with macarons, which are made from almond paste, macaroons are craggy little mounds made from desiccated (or shredded) coconut whisked into a frothy paste with egg whites and sugar.
 Crispy on the outside, soft and chewy on the inside, these little sweet treats really are a cinch to make and will keep in a cake tin for up to a week.
-Even nicer when their bottoms are dipped into melted chocolate and popped into the fridge to set.
+Even nicer when their bottoms are dipped into melted chocolate and popped into the fridge to set - like a homemade Bounty bar.

 - 2 egg whites